John Henry Bastide: Burying the Hatchet Ceremony

-At about the same time he received orders to supervise the construction of the fortifications at Halifax where he remained until July 1762.
-With Spain having entered the war on the side of France, there was concern that Halifax would be attacked and Bastide played a prominent role in the construction of Halifax Citadel and the defences to Halifax Harbour, the result being a system of rough field works made of earth and sod.
+At about the same time, he received orders to supervise the construction of the fortifications at Halifax where he remained until July 1762.
+With the Spanish Empire having entered the war on the side of France, there was concern that Halifax would be attacked. pBastide played a prominent role in the construction of the Halifax Citadel and the defences to Halifax Harbour, the result being a system of rough field works made of earth and sod.

 Bastide returned to England in October 1762.
 He was promoted lieutenant-general on 30 April 1770.
-He died in September 1770 and his will was proved at the Prerogative Court of Canterbury on 26 September 1770, his parish and county being stated as Southampton, Hampshire.
+He died in September 1770 and his will was proved at the Prerogative Court ofI no Canterbury on 26 September 1770, his parish and county being stated as Southampton, Hampshire.
 A memorial of 1766 says that he had three sons and two daughters.